Shubham996633/Live_Battery_Indicator/Readme.md

-To  Visit Click Here :
+To  Visit Click Here : https://shubham996633.github.io/Live_Battery_Indicator/

+If Not Working properly on first load refresh the page. :) :) :)